croustibat/Angularjs-Deezer-Login/README.md

 Angularjs-Deezer-Login
 ======================

-Show how to Log with Deezer Javascript SDK in AngularJS Project
+Log with Deezer Javascript SDK in AngularJS Project